Universal Studios Hollywood is The Place to Be in Los Angeles (5 stars PLUS)

 Thus, it earns a rare 5 stars PLUS.

 The Simpsons Ride (5 stars)

 The Simpsons Ride may be the best-themed ride I’ve ever taken.
-Many times these theme park rides are only loosely based on the movies they’re taken from.
+Many times these theme park rides are only loosely based on the movies they’re taken from (as I was complaining about The Walking Dead ride’s zombie behavior).
 But on the Simpsons Ride you get a huge dose of The Simpsons, with the same intelligent and laugh-out-loud comedy that you expect of The Simpsons.
 They are not dialing it in.
 This ride gives and gives.

 Even while you wait in line, video will keep you entertained, just as clever as you expect the Simpsons to be.
 There’s a good story to it and it’s genuinely funny.
 They even make fun of how theme parks work.
 Even before the ride started we were already having a great time.
 Also, unlike the Harry Potter ride, you could sort of follow the storyline, even though it was fast paced.

 The actual ride is a “simulator”, where you sit in a chair that doesn’t move, but it sure seems to move from how it tilts back and forth in synchrony with a video being played.
 The creative content was remarkable.
 This was just a very substantive, story-driven ride.
 It was deliciously subversive and we didn’t get as nauseous as with other rides.

 The Special Effects Show is an all-indoor venue with stadium seating and tons of lights hung from the ceiling around a stage with a promenade projecting into the audience.
 I’ve been a lifelong fan of special effects in films, and have worked in computer graphics, so I wasn’t expecting much from the Special Effects Show.
 I assumed it would present basic effects that I’ve seen before, such as if you keep the spaceship model still and move the camera backwards, the ship looks like it’s flying forwards.